mykoz/dsp/05a-python.md

 How are Python lists and tuples similar and different?
 Which will work as keys in dictionaries?
 Why?

 >> Lists and tuples are both a series of values.
 Lists are created using ```[]``` while tuples are created with ```()```.
+Lists can be modified (appended to, delete entries).
 Tuples are immutable and its contents cannot be altered.
-It is also for the reason of being immutable tuples can be used as keys in dictionaries.
+It is also for the reason of being immutable that tuples can be used as keys in dictionaries.
 This guarantees that the contents will provide exactly one hash value, avoiding unexpected errors.

 ---